stellar/stellar-disbursement-platform-backend/dev/README.md

 **Option 2: Use make_env.sh script to create accounts and .env file**

-You can use the make_env.sh script to automatically create a SEP-10 account, a funded distribution account (XLM and USDC) and a trustline.  to run the make_env.sh script
+You can use the make_env.sh script to automatically create a stellar accounts for SEP-10 authentication and a funded (XLM and USDC) Stellar distribution account.
+To run the make_env.sh script:

 1. Use [make_env.sh](./scripts/make_env.sh) script to create stellar accounts and .env file automatically:
     1. Navigate to the `dev` directory from the terminal: